Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Conclusions

 \section{Conclusions}

-We have numerically analyzed the rate at which neighboring solutions of the equations of motion for $N$ self-gravitating bodies diverge in the Newtonian regime, but also with the 1-Post-Newtonian expansion terms for the pairwise approximation and the Einstein-Infeld-Hoffmann equations of motion.
+We have numerically analyzed the rate at which neighboring solutions of the equations of motion for $N$ self-gravitating bodies diverge in the Newtonian regime, but also with the 1-post-Newtonian expansion terms for the pairwise approximation and the Einstein-Infeld-Hoffmann equations of motion.
 Our results can be interpreted as the rate of growth of the error in an $N$-body solution, caused by uncertainties in the initial conditions or errors produced numerically during integration.

-Our Newtonian simulations are repeated with higher precision and accuracy until a converged solution is achieved.
+Our Newtonian simulations were repeated with higher precision and accuracy until a converged solution was achieved.
 Due to computer limitations, this was performed for $N$ up to $1024$ particles.
-For large particle numbers (and for the relativistic simulations), we used reprehensible $N$-body solutions, and we confirm them to be veracious for $N$ up to $1$k particles.
+For large particle numbers (and for the relativistic simulations), we used reprehensible $N$-body solutions, and we confirmed them to be veracious for $N$ up to $1$k particles.

 The motivation to study the growth of errors stems from our desire to understand the role of chaos in these systems.
 The macroscopic distribution of material in the Galaxy may not be affected by microscopic chaos.
 But the Galaxy is built up of small subsystems of stars, each of which exhibits chaotic behavior, and the range of the Newtonian force law causes chaos in these microscopic systems to propagate to the Galaxy at large.
-Chaos in the Galaxy is then governed by the chaos in small $N$ subsystems and not by the global slow (on time scales long compared to the dynamical time scale) variations of the orbits of stars in a smooth potential.
+Chaos in the Galaxy is then governed by the chaos in small $N$ subsystems and not by the global slow (on timescales longer than the dynamical timescale) variations of the orbits of stars in a smooth potential.

-We confirm the earlier result of \cite{1993ApJ...415..715G} and \cite{2002ApJ...580..606H} that the divergence in $N$-body systems grows exponentially, with an e-folding time scale on the order of the crossing time.
-Our results are in agreement with the $t_\lambda \propto t_{\rm cross}/\ln(\ln(N))$ scaling of \cite{1993ApJ...415..715G} and is inconsistent with a $t_{\rm cross}/\ln(N)$ scaling.
+We confirm the earlier result of \cite{1993ApJ...415..715G} and \cite{2002ApJ...580..606H} that the divergence in $N$-body systems grows exponentially, with an e-folding timescale on the order of the crossing time.
+Our results agree with the $t_\lambda \propto t_{\rm cross}/\ln(\ln(N))$ scaling of \cite{1993ApJ...415..715G} and are inconsistent with a $t_{\rm cross}/\ln(N)$ scaling.